Romantic poetry: Melancholy

 Melancholy occupies a prominent place in romantic poetry, and is an important source of inspiration for the Romantic poets.
 In '"Ode to a Nightingale", Keats wrote:

 Medievalism

 Romantic poetry was attracted to nostalgia, and medievalism is another important characteristic of romantic poetry, especially in the works of John Keats, for example, La Belle Dame Sans Merci, and Coleridge.
 They were attracted to exotic, remote and obscure places, and so they were more attracted to Middle Ages than to their own age.
+Medieval Englishman Richard Rolle has been viewed as an early romantic writer with poems such as The Fire of Love.

 Hellenism

 The world of classical Greece was important to the Romantics.
 John Keats' poetry is full of allusions to the art, literature and culture of Greece, as for example in "Ode on a Grecian Urn".

 Supernaturalism

 Most of the romantic poets used supernatural elements in their poetry.
 Samuel Taylor Coleridge is the leading romantic poet in this regard, and "Kubla Khan" is full of supernatural elements.

 Subjectivity

 Romantic poetry is the poetry of sentiments, emotions and imagination.
 Romantic poetry opposed the objectivity of neoclassical poetry.
-Neoclassical poets avoided describing their personal emotions in their poetry, unlike the Romantics..
+Neoclassical poets avoided describing their personal emotions in their poetry, unlike the Romantics.